melogabriel/shiny_webapp_finances/README.md

 3. Run the following code in R to launch the application:

 4. You can edit using your own list of assets or portfolio that you want to track.
-Simply create your own list in an excel file such as "YahooTickersBrazil.xlsx".
+Simply create your own list in an excel file such as [YahooTickersBrazil](YahooTickersBrazil.xlsx).

 ```R
 library(shiny)